Monday, February 13, 2012

 Or, people keep buying and selling homes - often in the same town - so that they never get ahead of the game.
 They want to "upgrade" to a larger home, so they sell a home that has 10 years remaining on its note (when the principle amounts really start to become a larger and larger part of the payments) and starts over with a new 30-year note on a larger home.
 Higher mortgage payments, more debt, more time to pay off, it never ends.

 Serial refinancing or serial buying also means that you are paying the most interest, over time.
 The first five years of a mortgage are almost all interest payments.
 So if you refinance (or buy a new home) six times, every five years, you pay nothing but interest and have little or no equity.
-The fellow who stays put owns a home outright - and he can retire if he wants to.
+The fellow who stays put, owns his home outright - and he can retire if he wants to.

 Get out of the idea that "I'll always have debt" or "I'll work until I'm 70!" or whatever, as these are really bad ideas.